Thomas Hinds: Harassing British outposts

-As time was passing by, Thomas Hind’s dragoons grew more bold and started making hit-and-run cavalry attacks on British lines.
+As time was passing by, Thomas Hinds' dragoons grew more bold and started making hit-and-run cavalry attacks on British lines.
 Towards the evening of December 27, 1814.
 A British rocket was set up.
 Thomas Hinds and his militia dragoons dashed up to the British outposts in parade exercise, fire volleys into the British lines and then gallop back again hurraying and shouting in savage glee and derision.